What's on offer?

 Great War Medical Workshop

 - Sessions will be led by an expert guide who will take your students through the medical evacuation system with the various forms of treatment and transport available at each aid post.
-Through a vast amount of original and replica artefacts in our recreated aid station, students get a real idea of what conditions were like.
+Through a vast amount of original and replica artefacts, students get a real idea of what conditions were like.
 Well selected videos and photos bring the topic to life.
 This workshop is always combined with a visit to Talbot House.

 - Duration: 1 hour, depending your time.